 In the spring following planting, each plant will produce three or four shoots.
-When these shoots are about 1 foot long, select the strongest and remove all the others.
+When these shoots are about 1 ft long, select the strongest and remove all the others.
 Tie a string to a small stake.
 Drive the stake in the ground.
-Place it about 3 inches from the plant.
+Place it about 3 in. from the plant.

-For the One Wire Trellis, do the following: Tie the free end of the string to the trellis wire.
+For a one-wire trellis, do the following: Tie the free end of the string to the trellis wire.
 Train the shoot to the string.
 Pinch off side shoots as they develop.
 When the shoot reaches the top wire, pinch it off just below the wire.
 Let the top two buds form the two arms along the trellis wire.

-For the Double Curtain Trellis, do the following: Immediately above the young vine, tie a piece of string between the two wires.
+For a double curtain trellis, do the following: Immediately above the young vine, tie a piece of string between the two wires.
 Then tie the free end of the string attached to the stake to the middle of the string connecting the two wires.
 The two strings should form a “Y.” Train the shoot to the string.
 When the shoot reaches the string connected to the two wires, pinch out the tip.
 Let the top two buds develop.
 Train these shoots to the strings leading to the trellis wire.
 Once they reach the wire, pinch out the tips and let the top two buds form the two arms along the trellis wire.

 For either trellis system, shoots other than the arms growing from the trunk should be kept pinched back.
 Once the trunk and arms have developed, the vine is ready to begin fruiting.
 Shoots (also called canes) will grow each year from the young arms.